grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Create heatmap

 Use this transformation to prepare histogram data to be visualized over time.
-Similar to the [Heatmap panel] ({{< relref "../visualizations/heatmap" >}}), this transformation allows you to convert histogram metrics to buckets over time.
+Similar to the [Heatmap panel]({{< relref "../../visualizations/heatmap" >}}), this transformation allows you to convert histogram metrics to buckets over time.

 #### X Bucket

 This setting determines how the x-axis is split into buckets.

 - **Size** - Specify a time interval in the input field.
 For example, a time range of `1h` makes the cells one hour wide on the x-axis.
 - **Count** - For non-time related series, use this option to define the number of elements in a bucket.

 #### Y Bucket